raspberrypilearning/stress-ball/en/step_8.md

 ## Add a backdrop

-Now you will add a colourful backdrop to your project.
+Now, you will add a colourful backdrop to your project.

 --- task ---
-At the moment, the stage is white and boring!
+At the moment, the Stage is white and boring!

 --- no-print ---
-Watch this short video which shows what to do next.
+Watch this short video, which shows what to do next.

 ![screenshot](images/balls-step8.gif)

-Now follow each task given below.
+Now, follow each task given below.
 --- /no-print ---

-Add a backdrop to it by clicking on **Choose a Backdrop**.
+Click on **Choose a Backdrop** to add a backdrop to it.

 ![screenshot](images/balls-backdrop.png)